nataliakoliou/AgentSpeak-Programming-using-Jason/faqs.md

 }
 ```

-### Question-8: How can I store the data of an object withing some grid environment?
+### Question-8: How can I store the data of an object within some grid environment?
 To keep track of objects' data in a grid environment, set up a list of maps in the Env class.
 Every time an object changes the grid (e.g. add/move/remove object), this list gets updated.
 Additionally, you may need to update the list in cases, where objects interact with agents.
 For example, in the taxi-world application, each entry in the list represents some customer's data, such as its ID, start and goal locations, as well as boolean variables indicating whether the customer has been served or is currently being served, etc:
 ```java
 public class Env extends Environment {